 These monitors can be used in conjunction with Genelec’s powerful GLM calibration software to adapt the speakers to your acoustic space by compensating for any detrimental room influences.
 Together, these technologies help to produce mixes that translate perfectly, from stereo through to highly complex immersive formats.

 Genelec Oy was founded in 1978 by Ilpo Martikainen and Topi Partanen in Helsinki, Finland.
 Shortly after founding, the company moved to Iisalmi, Finland, where it holds its headquarters today.

-Dynaudio is a Danish audio equipment manufacturer that is best known for its Hi-Fi and otherwise high-quality home audio speakers.
+Dynaudio is a Danish audio equipment manufacturer best known for its Hi-Fi and other high-quality home audio speakers.